 - Other to-do list items

-Tip: set an additional notification reminder for a pop-up notification on your phone (the default is email if you are setting the event up on a desktop view).
+Tip: set an additional notification reminder for a pop-up notification on your phone (the default is email notification if you are setting the event up via a desktop view).

 Sync other systems with Google Calendar